jpegleg/desktop-double-crypt/README.md

 #double-crypt

-template for linux GUI users to encrypt files easily
+template for linux users to easily encrypt files automatically

 as well as for automating double AES256 file